elieattias1/elieattias1.github.io/_pages/cv.md

 Work experience
 ======
-* July 2023 - June 2024: Research Assistant - Pehlevan Lab
+* July 2023 - June 2024: Research Assistant - Pehlevan Lab at Harvard supervised by Professors Dina Obeid and Cengiz Pehlevan
-  * Harvard University
-  * Supervisor: Professors Dina Obeid and Cengiz Pehlevan
+  * Worked on CNN's adversarial robustness

 * September 2022 - April 2024: CEO & Co-Founder - Anemone
   * [Anemone](https://anemone.paris) is an alternative to LinkedIn dedicated to cultural and creative industries
-  * Recipient of a 30k€ subsidy from French Public Investment Bank (BPI) and Greater Paris Region

-* Summer 2021: Research Assistant
+* Summer 2021: Research Assistant in the M3DISIM team at INRIA
-  * National Institute for Research in Digital Technology (INRIA)
-  * Supervisor: Professor Martin Genet
+  * Worked on modeling lung deformation using the finite elements method

 Publications